 Oregon Bird Hunting

-Licenses, permits, validations, tags, and controlled hunt applications can be obtained at license agents throughout the state, online or through ODFW’s Salem headquarters office by mail, fax, or in person.
+Licenses, permits, validations, tags, and controlled hunt applications can be purchased online or anywhere ODFW licenses are sold.

 - No hunter may possess more than one valid Oregon hunting license.
-However, for the purpose of acquiring preference points under the controlled hunts system and hunting big game, a youth between the ages of 9 and 11 may hold both a free youth Game Bird Hunting license and a youth license.
+However, for the purpose of acquiring preference points under the controlled hunts system and hunting big game, a youth between 9 and 12 years of age may hold both a free youth game bird hunting license and a youth license.

 - Annual hunting licenses are valid through Dec.
 31 of each year.
 Hunts extending into the following calendar year require a new hunting license.

-- Depending on the species of bird you are hunting, you must have a federal waterfowl stamp, migratory HIP validation, and/or state game bird validations to hunt.
+- Depending on the species of bird you are hunting, you must have a federal waterfowl stamp, HIP validation, permits, tags, and/or state game bird validations to hunt (License, Tag, & Permit Fees).

-- Federal stamps and state validations are in effect from Jul.
+- Upland Game Bird, Waterfowl, Nonresident Game Bird, and HIP Validations and Federal waterfowl stamps are in effect from Jul.
 1 – Jun.
 30 of the following year.

-- Any person 16 years of age or older must have a signed (in ink across the face), valid federal waterfowl stamp in his or her possession to hunt ducks and geese.
+- Any person 16 years of age or older must have a current, signed Federal waterfowl stamp or E-Stamp in his or her possession to hunt ducks and geese.

 - No federal waterfowl stamp is required for band-tailed pigeon, mourning dove, crow, coot, or snipe hunting.

-- To hunt band-tailed pigeons, brant, sea ducks, or NW Oregon geese, a separate permit for each is required .
+- To hunt sage-grouse, band-tailed pigeons, brant, sea ducks, or NW Oregon geese, a separate permit for each is required (License, Tag, & Permit Fees and Northwest Permit Goose Zone).

 - Oregon residents 18 years of age and older must obtain a resident hunting, combination or Sports Pac license to hunt in Oregon.

-- A person who has resided in Oregon at least six months immediately prior to the date of making application for a license, tag or permit issued by the State Fish and Wildlife Commission.
+- A resident is any person who has resided in Oregon at least six months immediately prior to the date of making application for a license, tag or permit.
 Temporary absence from the state for a purpose other than establishing residency outside the state shall not be considered in determining whether a person meets the residency requirement.

 - These requirements are waived for certain active members of the uniformed services and for some foreign exchange students.